chrisbradleyy/LeDataSciFi.github.io/assignments/asgn06_reg.md

     Model 4B turns the numeric variable year into a set of what's called "fixed effects", which is a set of dummy variables, one for each value of the variable.
 See the lecture notes on categorical variables for more details.

-    - What is the R2 of each?
+    - What is the R2 of models 4A and 4B?
-    - Why is one so much better?
+    - Why is one (of 4A and 4B) so much better?
     - Can you use the specification 4B in a predictive model?
 Why or why not?

 **Bonus formatting trick:** This regression section results in 6 models.
 I reported all six in a _single_ table using